 General government debt has hovered at a level around 28% of GDP since 2000.
 General government sector debt has increased in nominal terms since 2000 but its share in GDP has remained stable.
-Projections show that it will total less than 28% at the end of the decade, the same as in 2000.
-In 2000-2006,
+Projections show that it will under administrative costs.

 19 The level of planned appropriations for payments is generally based on the expected average absorption of countries in the previous period.
 The calculation is prepared by the European Commission based on the experience with absorption of funds in the past and is the same for all countries.
-20 In the two years, Slovenia absorbed EUR 82.7 m of funds from the pre-accession strategy and EUR 12.4 m